NHOrus/srwq-compilation/episode-11.md

 "Ok, who's next?"

 "Major!
 I'm picking up more signals!!
-Something is coming up behind the other Trilobite...no, two blips!
+Something is coming up behind the other Trilobite... no, two blips!
 Their ETA is 6 minutes!!"

 "We worry about things closer to hand first.
 The Tausendfeussler, has it deployed PTs??"